Spiraling Georgetown drops 13th straight, falling at home to Creighton

 “Georgetown plays two big guys a lot, so their coverage is really to give a quick show and try to get back,” Creighton Coach Greg McDermott said.
 “We were able to create some separation and get Hawk some open looks.”

 Georgetown again hung around into the second half, trailing 42-37 at the break and getting within 50-46 with 14:30 left.
-But Creighton uncorked a 12-0 run, and KeyShawn Feazell’s dunk with 11:01 to go — one of nine slams against the defenseless Hoyas — prompted Ewing to call timeout with his team down 14.
+But Creighton uncorked a 12-0 run, and KeyShawn Feazell’s dunk with 11:01 to go — one of nine slams against the defenseless Hoyas — prompted Ewing to call a timeout with his team down 16.

-Donald Carey and Kaiden Rice each scored 16 points for Georgetown, which is 11 games under .500 for the first time since going 3-23 in 1971-72 — the program’s last season before Hall of Fame coach John Thompson Jr.’s hire.
+Donald Carey and Kaiden Rice each scored 16 points for Georgetown, which is 11 games under .500 for the first time since it went 3-23 in 1971-72 — the program’s last season before Hall of Fame coach John Thompson Jr.’s hire.
 The Hoyas play road games against NCAA tournament contenders Creighton, Marquette and Villanova in a six-day span starting Monday.

 It’s not a promising situation, and the possibility of a winless season in league play looms larger with every loss.
 However, the Hoyas profess they still possess hope things can change.